2025 Thai political crisis: 30 June 2025

 On 30 June 2025, the Royal Gazette formally published a cabinet reshuffle proposed by the ruling Pheu Thai party, following the Bhumjaithai party's withdrawal from the coalition government.
 In this new lineup, Paetongtarn Shinawatra has taken on the role of Culture Minister.
 The reshuffle included the appointment of nine new ministers to the cabinet.

-Suspension
+Suspension and calls to dissolve parliament

 On 1 July 2025, the Constitutional Court of Thailand suspended Prime Minister Paetongtarn Shinawatra from duty by a vote of 7–2, pending a case seeking her dismissal.
 The court accepted a petition from 36 senators accusing her of dishonesty and breaching ethical standards over the leaked phone conversation with Cambodia's Hun Sen.

 1 July 2025

 Following the suspension of Prime Minister Paetongtarn Shinawatra from duty by the Constitutional Court on 1 July 2025, Suriya Juangroongruangkit assumed the role of acting Prime Minister of Thailand.
 He took on this role in his capacity as a Deputy Prime Minister, following the established order of succession within the cabinet.
+The opposition People's Party reacted by calling on Suriya to dissolve parliament.
+People's Party leader Natthaphong Ruengpanyawut stated that dissolving parliament and holding new elections was the "only legitimate solution" to the ongoing crisis, expressing the party's readiness for snap elections if called.